Conviction Report

 law, or

-sold in violation of any law or regulation of any State; or
+of any limitation under any law or regulation of any State,

 (4) to attempt to commit any act described in paragraphs (1)